Deltares/dfm_tools/README.md

 	- add depth array (interfaces/centers) to his and map variables (z/sigma layer calculation is already in get_modeldata_onintersection function)
 	- depths can be retrieved from mesh2d_layer_z/mesh2d_layer_sigma, but has no time dimension so untrue for sigma and maybe for z? (wrong in dflowfm?)
 	- layerzfrombedlevel keyword in mdu changes how zlayering is set up.
 Catch this exception with a keyword if necessary
+- plotting:
 	- simplify input of modplot.velovect() for curved vectors
+	- contour plot of polycollection possible? (e.g. cotidal chart)
 - improve z,t-plots from hisfile:
 	- example in test_get_nc.test_gethismodeldata()
 	- keep cen2cor(time_cen) definition?